Sign (Autechre album)

 Sign (often stylized as SIGN) is the fourteenth studio album by British electronic music duo Autechre.
-It was announced on 2 September 2020 and was released on 16 October 2020 through Warp Records on 2xLP, CD and digital services.
+It was announced on 2 September 2020 and was released on 16 October 2020 through Warp Records on 2×LP, CD and digital services.
 Sign was recorded between 2018 and 2019, with production finishing in February 2020.
 The artwork for the release was created by The Designers Republic.
 The title of Sign is an acronym; however, the duo have never explained its meaning.

 Critics responded positively to the album, noting the album's more accessible direction compared to the duo's previous works.
 Plus, a companion album to Sign, was released without announcement twelve days later.
-As of January 2025, Sign and Plus have been the duo's last studio albums in 4 years.
+As of May 2026, Sign and Plus have been the duo's last studio albums in 5 years.

 Background

 Autechre are a British electronic music duo consisting of Rob Brown and Sean Booth.
 The duo released their first record, Cavity Job, in 1991.
 Their first album, Incunabula, was released in 1993 and became a surprise success.
 The duo gradually moved into less melodic and more experimental music, notably with the release of albums like Confield, Quaristice, and Exai.
 The duo also moved away from composing music with traditional synthesisers, opting for programs and generative algorithms such as Max.
 Critics have described their newer sound as cold, distant and complex.